 Segmenting Logged Recordings Based on Button Events

 You can use the button events to segment your logged recordings.
 For example, you may want one button to indicate the beginning of period of the logged recording that you wish to extract, and to use the other button to indicate the end of this period.
-To use these button events, first click on the logged recordings that you wish to convert.
+To use these button events in the Logged Data Conversion Manager, first select the logged recordings that you wish to convert.
 Next, click on the "Custom Start Time" or "Custom End Time" options, followed by clicking on the "Marker" button.
 This will bring up a table of detected button events from any of the selected recordings.
 Only events that are within the overlapping period of all selected logged recordings will be presented.
 You can choose button events from these lists to use to crop the start and/or end times of your recordings.